Additional authorisation for a plant protection product

-The application fee will be the same as for an ordinary application for a new product authorisation.
+The application fee will be 20 000 SEK.
 The fee will be invoiced and shall be paid in conjunction with the submission of your application.

 If we conclude that the conditions, listed above for granting an authorisation without performing a new risk assessment, are not fulfilled, we will contact you.
 You will then have the opportunity to either withdraw your application or submit supplementary information.